 - Do you get an annual bonus?

 You should include events that are likely, even if they aren't certain.
-You can use the space on the form to explain.
+You can use the space on the form to explain and attach a separate sheet if necessary.
 For example, if your company has recently cut employee hours, and has announced that further cuts will be necessary in a month unless business picks up, you should include that on your form.

 You should also include other types of income that might change.
 For example, if you receive spousal support that's scheduled to end in six months, you should note that fact on Schedule I. If your unemployment benefits will run out in two months, you should include that information as well.
 And, if you expect an increase in income (for example, because you expect to start receiving a pension or you have finally rented out income property you own that has been sitting vacant), you must say so.